-- regular inspection, monitoring, and maintenance of park facilities and sites - advising visitors of potential risks and hazards - staff training - adoption of emergency plans - coordination of emergency services with other agencies (RCMP, Coast Guard, Halifax Regional Municipality, etc.).
+- regular inspection, monitoring, and maintenance of park facilities and sites, and public use areas (i.e trail corridors) - advising visitors of potential risks and hazards - staff training - adoption of emergency plans - coordination of emergency services with other agencies (RCMP, Coast Guard, Halifax Regional Municipality, etc.).

 The Department will undertake to ensure that public access and use of the islands are carried out as safely as possible.
 A hazard assessment and public safety plan will be completed, as well as regular inspections of park facilities.
-In addition, actions will be initiated with respect to specific public safety concerns.